 Live is all about granting quick access with a single remote.
 Viewers want to get first to the channel list and see current program info in the first instance, which has invariably meant a reliance on a grid view as seen in many EPGs.
 The current program is highlighted in the middle; pressing left and right takes the view into the past and into the future for catch-up (if integrated) and recording respectively.
 It is a long way from a perfect design — it is even difficult to integrate and manage on the technical side — but is an example of consumers driving expectations.
 Consumers expect it, focus groups like it, and for the moment it is here to stay.

-Consumers also have a range of expectations covering volume, subtitles, recording, starting over, time-shifting, zapping using digits, previous channel, audio, home screen, and more.
+Consumers also have a range of expectations covering volume, subtitles, recording, starting over, time-shifting, zapping using digits, previous channels, audio, home screen, and more.
 The challenge is providing all this functionality in a simple interface.

 On-demand has a different set of criteria that can probably be characterised as narrower but deeper.
-Discovery is at the top of the agenda, then the catalogue presented in a variety of different ways: genres, movies, TV series etc. Profile management is important for personalization and setting access rights for children’s profiles, as is the ability to scrub via the remote, set automatic next episode play for binge-watching, and, of course, search.
+Discovery is at the top of the agenda, then the catalogue is presented in a variety of different ways: genres, movies, TV series, etc. Profile management is important for personalization and setting access rights for children’s profiles, as is the ability to scrub via the remote, set automatic next episode play for binge-watching, and, of course, search.

-Netflix is widely considered to be the leader in the field, but it is interesting to note that its global UI and UX has not changed in five years.
-It will be interesting to see whether Apple TV+ or Disney+ can move the design forward when they launch later this year, though current screenshots suggest little movement from the common format of metadata at the top of the homepage, followed by CTAs, recommendations, episodes etc.
+Netflix is widely considered to be the leader in the field, but it is interesting to note that its global UI and UX have not changed in five years.
+It will be interesting to see whether Apple TV+ or Disney+ can move the design forward when they launch later this year, though current screenshots suggest little movement from the common format of metadata at the top of the homepage, followed by CTAs, recommendations, episodes, etc.

 Watch this video to see more about Dotscreen's video applications.

 UX Design in a Nutshell